intel/ipu-redfish/README.md

 ## Run server

-To start the Redfish launch the `ipu-redfish-server` from `build.*/bin` with addition of the path to the config file By default it is located in `application/config/imc-redfish-configuration.json`.
+To start the Redfish launch the `ipu-redfish-server` from `build.*/bin` with addition of the path to the config file.
+By default it is located in `application/config/imc-redfish-configuration.json`.

 The `imc-redfish-configuration.json` should be adjusted according to the host settings.